climada.entity.exposures package#

 Parameters:

-crs (object, optional) – anything anything accepted by pyproj.CRS.from_user_input if the original value is None it will be set to the default CRS.
+crs (object, optional) – anything anything accepted by pyproj.CRS.from_user_input.

 set_gdf(gdf: GeoDataFrame, crs=None)[source]#